Efficient Stable Population Protocols for Parity and Beyond: Efficient Protocols with Anomaly Detection

 \subsection{Clock Protocol}

-Central to our design is the clock protocol, which acts as a clocking device and a command counter, tracking algorithmic progress and synchronizing all agents to the same point in time.
+Central to our design is the clock protocol, which acts as a clocking device and a command counter, tracking algorithmic progress and synchronising all agents to the same point in time.
 In rare cases of desynchronisation, it signals an anomaly.
 Each main (e.g., parity) protocol is built by sequentially composing subprotocols, each spanning one or more rounds.
 The clock counts down $R = \text{poly}\log(n)$ rounds of the main protocol, each taking $O(\log n)$ time.
 To measure a round’s duration, a leader-maintained interaction counter tracks $c \log n$ interactions, triggering the transition to the next round.
+As in the rest of this paper, we do not focus on the best possible optimisation of the clock protocol, but on using the simplest possible mechanisms to simplify presentation.

 \paragraph{Components of the clock protocol} \begin{itemize} \item Each agent maintains a round number $r$. \item Leaders maintain an auxiliary counter $s$ to count interactions within a round.
 After $c\cdot LOG$ interactions, they increment $r$ by 1, advancing to the next round until $r = R$. \item If two agents with round numbers $r$ and $r-1$ interact, the agent with $r-1$ adopts $r$. \item If two agents' round numbers differ by more than 1, a clock anomaly is signaled. \end{itemize}